Miss Independent (Kelly Clarkson song): Background and release

 "Miss Independent" was released to mainstream radio in the United States by RCA Records on April 10, 2003, five days ahead of Thankfuls release.
 It was later released as a separate CD single on May 25, before being released as a 7-inch single, a 12-inch single, and a digital download on September 23.
 In the United Kingdom, the song was released as a CD single on August 25; a maxi single was released in Austria and Germany by BMG on August 12.
 Most of the singles contained Clarkson's renditions of the songs "(You Make Me Feel Like) A Natural Woman", which was included on Thankful, and "Respect".
 In 2009, the song was made available for purchase as downloadable content for the Rock Band, Rock Band 2, and Lego Rock Band video games.

-Clarkson said the song helped established her as a songwriter instead of solely a vocalist, eventually paving the way for co-written singles such as "Behind These Hazel Eyes".
+Clarkson said the song helped establish her as a songwriter instead of solely a vocalist, eventually paving the way for co-written singles such as "Behind These Hazel Eyes".